Close

 This Medical Guardian review covers everything you need to know before making a purchasing decision on a medical alert device.

-More than one in four Americans over the age of 60 live alone, according to the Pew Research Center.1 If you’re in this category or you take care of a loved one who lives alone, you may wonder if a medical alert system would be useful.
+More than one in four Americans over the age of 60 live alone, according to the Pew Research Center.1 If you’re in this category or you take care of someone who lives alone, you may wonder if a medical alert system would be useful.

 While there are many medical alert companies to choose from, Medical Guardian leads the way as a top provider.
 Not only does Medical Guardian offer a variety of models and prices, but you don’t have to sign a long-term contract like with some other medical alert systems.
 You can cancel and get a refund at any time if you decide the Medical Guardian system is not a good fit.